Physics Nobel rewards work on complex systems, like climate

 Syukuro Manabe, originally from Japan, and Klaus Hasselmann of Germany were cited for their work in “the physical modeling of Earth’s climate, quantifying variability and reliably predicting global warming.”
 The second half of the prize went to Giorgio Parisi of Italy for explaining disorder in physical systems, ranging from those as small as the insides of atoms to the planet-sized.

-In the face of the challenges of climate change, Hasselmann told The Associated Press he “would rather have no global warming and no Nobel prize.’’
+In recognition of the climate challenges his work helped reveal, Hasselmann told The Associated Press he “would rather have no global warming and no Nobel prize.’’

-Across the Atlantic at the same time, Manabe noted in an interview that figuring out the physics behind climate change was easier than getting the world to do something about it.
+Across the Atlantic at the same time, Manabe told the AP that figuring out the physics behind climate change was “1,000 times” easier than getting the world to do something about it.

+But he noted that those two things were related: Without an understanding of why the climate is changing — which his pioneering work provided — predicting such change “is no better than the prediction of a fortune teller,” he said.

+The prize comes less than four weeks before the start of high-level climate negotiations in Glasgow, Scotland, where world leaders will be asked to ramp up their commitments to curb global warming.
+The scientists used their moment in the limelight to urge action.

+“It’s very urgent that we take very strong decisions and move at a very strong pace” in tackling global warming, Parisi said during the announcement.
+He made the appeal even though his share of the prize was for work in a different area of physics.

 All three scientists work on what are known as “complex systems,” of which climate is just one example.
-But the prize goes to two distinct fields of study that are opposite in many ways but share the goal of making sense of what seems random and chaotic in such a way that it can be predicted.
+But the prize goes to two fields of study that are opposite in many ways though they share the goal of making sense of what seems random and chaotic so that can be predicted.

-Parisi’s work largely centers around tiny subatomic particles and is somewhat esoteric and academic, while the work by Manabe and Hasselmann is about large-scale global forces that shape our daily lives.
+Parisi’s work largely centers around tiny subatomic particles and is somewhat esoteric, while the work by Manabe and Hasselmann is about large-scale global forces that shape our daily lives.

-The judges said Manabe, 90, and Hasselmann, 89, “laid the foundation of our knowledge of the Earth’s climate and how human actions influence it.
+The judges said Manabe, 90, and Hasselmann, 89, “laid the foundation of our knowledge of the Earth’s climate and how human actions influence it.”

-Starting in the 1960s, Manabe, now based at Princeton University in New Jersey, created the first climate models that forecast what would happen to the globe as carbon dioxide built up in the atmosphere.
-Scientists for decades had shown that carbon dioxide traps heat, but Manabe’s work put specifics and prediction into that general knowledge.
+Starting in the 1960s, Manabe, now based at Princeton University in New Jersey, created the first climate models that forecast what would happen as carbon dioxide built up in the atmosphere.
+Scientists for decades had shown that carbon dioxide traps heat, but Manabe’s work offered specifics.
 It allowed scientists to eventually show how climate change will worsen and how fast depending on how much carbon pollution is spewed.

+Manabe is such a pioneer that other climate scientists called his 1967 paper with the late Richard Wetherald “the most influential climate paper ever,” said NASA chief climate modeler Gavin Schmidt.

+“Suki set the stage for today’s climate science, not just the tool but also how to use it,” said fellow Princeton climate scientist Gabriel Vecchi.
+“I can’t count the times that I thought I came up with something new, and it’s in one of his papers.”

+His models from 50 years ago “accurately predicted the warming that actually occurred in the following decades,” said climate scientist Zeke Hausfather of the Breakthrough Institute.
+Manabe’s work serves “as a warning to us all that we should take their projections of a much warmer future if we keep emitting carbon dioxide quite seriously.”

-About a decade later, Hasselmann, of the Max Planck Institute for Meteorology in Hamburg, Germany, helped explain why climate models can be reliable despite the seemingly chaotic nature of the weather.
+About a decade after Manabe’s initial work, Hasselmann, of the Max Planck Institute for Meteorology in Hamburg, Germany, helped explain why climate models can be reliable despite the seemingly chaotic nature of the weather.
 He also developed ways to look for specific signs of human influence on the climate.

-Hasselmann said the problem with climate change is that it exists on such a large time scale that people have difficulty comprehending it.

-“People tend to deny the problem until it’s too late,” Hasselman said.

 Meanwhile, Parisi, of Sapienza University of Rome, “built a deep physical and mathematical model” that made it possible to understand complex systems in fields as different as mathematics, biology, neuroscience and machine learning.

-His work originally focused on so-called spin glass, a type of metal alloy in which the atoms are arranged in a way that changes the material’s magnetic properties in apparently random ways that baffled scientists.
-Parisi, 73, was able to discover hidden patterns that explained this behavior, theories that could be applied to other fields of research, too.
+His work originally focused on so-called spin glass, a type of metal alloy whose behavior long baffled scientists.
+Parisi, 73, discovered hidden patterns that explained the way it acted, creating theories that could be applied to other fields of research, too.

-In their work, all three physicists used complex mathematics to explain and predict what seemed like chaotic forces of nature in computer simulations, called modeling.
-That modeling has given scientists such a solid understanding of those forces that, for instance, they can accurately predict weather a week out and warn about the climate decades in advance.
+All three physicists used complex mathematics to explain and predict what seemed like chaotic forces of nature, called modeling.

-“Physics is all about modeling, finding mathematical stories, their equations that accurately reflect how nature works, and allows humanity to use science, as its survival instinct,” said Brown University physicist Jim Gates.

-Some non-scientists have ridiculed modeling, but it has been key to tackling climate change.

-“Physics-based climate models made it possible to predict the amount and pace of global warming, including some of the consequences like risings seas, increased extreme rainfall events and stronger hurricanes, decades before they could be observed.
-Klaus Hasselmann and Suki Manabe were pioneers in this area and personal role models for me,” said German climate scientist and modeler Stefan Rahmstorf.
+“Physics-based climate models made it possible to predict the amount and pace of global warming, including some of the consequences like risings seas, increased extreme rainfall events and stronger hurricanes, decades before they could be observed,” said German climate scientist and modeler Stefan Rahmstorf.
+He called Hasselmann and Manabe “pioneers” in this field.

-“We now witnessing how their early predictions are coming true one after the other,” Rahmstorf said.

-When climate scientists and former U.S. Vice President Al Gore won the 2007 Nobel Peace Prize, some who deny global warming dismissed it as a political prize.
-Perhaps anticipating controversy, members of the Swedish Academy of Sciences, which awards the Nobel, emphasized that it is a science prize.
+When climate scientists with the United Nations’ Intergovernmental Panel on Climate Change and former U.S. Vice President Al Gore won the 2007 Nobel Peace Prize, some who deny global warming dismissed it as a political move.
+Perhaps anticipating controversy, members of the Swedish Academy of Sciences, which awards the Nobel, emphasized that Tuesday’s was a science prize.
+Both Manabe and Hasselmann worked on the climate panel’s first and some subsequent reports.

 “It’s a physics prize.
-What we are saying is that the modeling of climate is solidly based on physical theory and well known physics,” said Swedish physicist Thors Hans Hansson at the announcement.
+What we are saying is that the modeling of climate is solidly based on physical theory and well known physics,” Swedish physicist Thors Hans Hansson said at the announcement.

-While Parisi’s work was not focused on climate, he issued an appeal to take action on the issue after the announcement.

-“It’s very urgent that we take very strong decisions and move at a very strong pace” in tackling global warming, he said.
+For a scientist who trades in predictions, Hasselmann said the prize caught him off guard.

+“I was quite surprised when they called,” he said.
+“I mean, this is something I did many years ago.”

-Asked whether he expected to get the prize, Parisi said: “I knew there was a non-negligible possibility.”
+But Parisi was more prepared.
+“I knew there was a non-negligible possibility” of winning, he said.

-“I represent all the city residents to offer my heartfelt congratulations to Dr. Shukuro Manabe,” said Minoru Shinohara, mayor of Shikokuchuo city.
-Manabe grew up in the city’s Shingu village.

 The prestigious award comes with a gold medal and 10 million Swedish kronor (over $1.14 million).
-The prize money comes from a bequest left by the prize’s creator, Swedish inventor Alfred Nobel, who died in 1895.
+The money comes from a bequest left by the prize’s creator, Swedish inventor Alfred Nobel, who died in 1895.

 On Monday, the Nobel Committee awarded the prize in physiology or medicine to Americans David Julius and Ardem Patapoutian for their discoveries into how the human body perceives temperature and touch.